kupoback/bedrock-sage10/README.md

 As with the **Installation** instructions, you'll want to clone the project to a new folder, and copy the `.env.example` file named as `.env`.
 Then you'll want to setup the variables in the file similarly to how it is from the production or staging environment, minus the DB credentials and `WP_HOME` and `WP_SITEURL` fields.
 For `WP_ENV` you'll want to set that as `development` since we're working locally.
 For an explaination on these variables, please see **Installation of new project** above.

-After you've cloned, and setup your `.env` file, you'll want to run `composer update` in the root of the project and in the theme folder, as well as `yarn` in the theme folder.
-Do not run `composer install` as this _may_ install an updated version of WP Core or Plugins.
+After you've cloned, and setup your `.env` file, you'll want to run `composer install` in the root of the project and in the theme folder, as well as `yarn` in the theme folder.

 After you complete the above, you can use UpdraftPlus to download two parts of the site, or if you're more comfortable, you can `ssh` in and export the database with `wp-cli` if it's installed, and `gzip` the uploads folder omitting the `cache` and other files that aren't media related.